Overview of promotions

 For single-use promo codes, a new code is issued at each trigger within the same campaign, even if the user has not exited and requalified.
 To maintain the same code across touchpoints, consider using multi-use promo codes.

-- Multi-use promo codes: Customers will receive the same code for every message in the campaign as long as the same promotion bucket is used.
+- Multi-use promo codes: Customers receive the same sticky code for all triggers across campaigns using the same promotion bucket.

 - Single-use promo codes: Customers will receive a new code at each trigger within a campaign, even if they do not requalify.